FH-Cloud-Computing/hand-in-automation/README.md

 5. Set the `DIRECTORY` variable to point to the directory with your source code.
 6. Run the `hand-in-automation` program from its directory.

+**Note:** if you do not wish to check for the optional service discovery goal please remove or rename the `sprint2-servicediscovery.feature` file from the `features` directory.

 ## How it works

 ### How Cucumber is used

-Cucumber is integrated using [GoDog](https://github.com/cucumber/godog), a test framework for Go executing feature files. [main.go](main.go) sets up the test environment for each subdirectory in a specified directory and executes the steps.
+Cucumber is integrated using [GoDog](https://github.com/cucumber/godog), a test framework for Go executing feature files. [main.go](main.go) sets up the test environment and executes the steps.

 The steps are defined in [steps.go](steps.go):